Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link

 Stay: Just like the towns mentioned above, Sighișoara also has plenty of hotels to choose from and if that doesn’t suit you there are many Airbnbs.
-Again, I’d recommend getting as close to old town as possible!
+Again, I’d recommend getting as close to the old town as possible!

 Located halfway between Brașov and Sighișoara, Viscri is an ideal stop on your Romania vacation.
 Only 430 people call Viscri home, but it’s home to one of the most well preserved fortified churches in Romania – Viscri Fortified Church.
 The church forms part of the villages with fortified churches in Transylvania UNESCO World Heritage Site.
 To this day the church is used once a month by the people of Viscri.

 Entrance into the church is five Lei and if you find yourself driving there is free street parking right outside.
 Also, make sure to check times before going, the church is closed from 1300-1400 every afternoon.
 Hours of operation are seven days/week from 1000-1300; 1500-1800.

 After finishing up at the Viscri Fortified Church continue to make your way an hour northwest to Sighișoara.
 Here you’ll find an idyllic town of colorful buildings, old churches, cobblestone streets, and sidewalk cafes.
-To see Sighișoara it its entirety you don’t need much time.
+To see Sighișoara in its entirety you don’t need much time.
 The old town itself consists only of three main streets.
 Prepare to walk a little, see everything quickly, and instead enjoy spending your time in cafes or chatting with the local shop owners.

 Some things to fill your time in Sighișoara include climbing up the Sighișoara Citadel for sweeping views over the town.
 Walking the many steps up the Scholars Stairway to St. Nicholas Church.
 Or if you’re interested in learning more about Vlad Tepeș (the real Dracula) perhaps you’d find visiting his house, Casa Vlad Dracul, worthwhile.
 Note that it is now a restaurant but I believe you can still ask to see Vlad’s room!

 If you’re looking for a spot to have local wine and locals spirits stop in the 500-year-old Teo’s Cellar.
 A spooky cellar that may have you wishing you’d opted out instead.

 MONDAY – Depart Sighisoara, arrive in Sibiu